Purges in Turkey following the 2016 Turkish coup attempt: 2019

 On 12 February, Turkey issued 1,112 more detention orders, under the charge of organizing the 2016 Turkey coup.

 According to Turkish government data from March 2019, about 500,000 people were detained since the coup attempt, of which about 30,000 were in custody at the time of the information.
 Erdogan reported in April 2019 of 31,000 employees of the police, as well as 15,000 members of the military, who had been removed from office since the coup d'état.
 According to Anadolu, in the first week of July 2019, 282 people were arrested throughout Turkey.
 The week before, at the end of June, there were 200 arrests.

+On 13 March 2019, the European Parliament unanimously accepted the call for a halt to the full membership negotiations between the EU and Turkey.

 On 28 July 2019, another German citizen, Osman B, was arrested on charges of running a "terror propaganda" using his Facebook account.
 He was arrested at a Turkish airport, while he was traveling for a family holiday.

+On 19 August 2019, the Turkish Ministry of Interior appointed trustees to the Diyarbakır, Mardin and Van metropolitan municipalities.

 In October 2019, Turkish police detained more than 120 online critics of the Turkish invasion of the Kurdish areas in Syria.
 Turkish prosecutor opened an investigation into "terrorist propaganda" against MPs Sezai Temelli and Pervin Buldan, co-leaders of the pro-Kurdish HDP party.
 Turkey arrested at least 151 members of the HDP, including district officials.
 Turkish authorities have also detained web editor of opposition BirGün newspaper and managing editor of the online news portal Diken.

 2020

 Due to the COVID-19 pandemic in Turkey, the Turkish parliament approved a bill which could enable the release of up to 100,000 prisoners, including people responsible for deaths.
 Political prisoners, journalists, are excluded from the pardon despite overcrowding and unsanitary living conditions already posing a severe health threat.

 The Turkish Interior Ministry has arrested social media users whose posts were "targeting officials and spreading panic and fear" by suggesting that COVID-19 "had spread widely in Turkey and that officials had taken insufficient measures".
 Several journalists, who were each reporting for local media, were detained for how they covered the pandemic.

+On 15 May 2020, the Turkish Ministry of Interior appointed trustees for the municipalities of Iğdır and Siirt, the Baykan and Kurtalan districts of Siirt, and the municipalities of Altınova town of Korkut district of Muş.

 Authorities had arrested or imprisoned more than 90,000 Turkish citizens by 2020.